Spike: Obnoxious little frog.

 - Bill Hicks frequently talked about taking mushrooms in his stand-up routines, and referred to their effects as "squeegeeing his third eye".

 - Psychopharmacology posits that hallucinogenic substance predates history, which is supported by its common prevalence among existing tribal societies today.
-These tribes also use them for religious/revelatory applications, and some of more radical psychopharmacologists (I'm looking at you, Terrance McKenna, and God bless you,) "theorize" that our evolution into higher order thinkers was due to revelation brought on by hallucinatory and psychoactive substances.
+These tribes also use them for religious/revelatory applications, and some of more radical psychopharmacologists (such as Terrance McKenna) "theorize" that our evolution into higher order thinkers was due to revelation brought on by hallucinatory and psychoactive substances (see the "Stoned Ape" theory).

 - This can even happen without drugs, namely with high fever and sleep deprivation.
 And epilepsy.
 And comas.
 And semi-regular, nightly unconsciousness.